'Anti-feminist' vandals in Israel deface images of women

 “You don’t see women, you don’t hear their needs and their needs are not met,” said Shoshanna Keats Jaskoll, 46.

-Keats Jaskoll recently launched a subscription-only photo bank of what she calls “positive” images of Orthodox women called Chochmat Nashim, or “women’s wisdom.”
+Keats Jaskoll recently launched the subscription-only Jewish Life Photo Bank, a collection of what she calls “positive” images of Orthodox women for the Chochmat Nashim organization.
 The idea is to sell images of women that are acceptable to an Orthodox audience and better understood by people in general.

 None of these initiatives has halted the constant wave of vandalism.